cmda-bt/be-course-19-20/grading.md

 > [Rubric of assessment 2][a2]

+> You can find your feedback on the rubric on Brightspace under `administration > grades`.

 ## Publishing
 Grades will be published and communicated trough _Email_ and/or _Slack_.
 We also publish grade lists on _Brightspace_ based on student numbers.